SharedSmally/doc/app/mvn/mvn.md

 - settings.x: A dot (.) notated path in the settings.xml will contain the corresponding element's value.
 For example: <settings><offline>false</offline></settings> is accessible via ${settings.offline}.
 - Java System Properties: All properties accessible via java.lang.System.getProperties() are available as POM properties, such as ${java.home}.
 - x: Set within a <properties /> element in the POM.
 The value of <properties><someVar>value</someVar></properties> may be used as ${someVar}.

+## test
+The Failsafe Plugin is designed to run integration tests while the Surefire Plugin is designed to run unit tests.

 ## executions - execution
 - [Guide](https://maven.apache.org/guides/mini/guide-default-execution-ids.html)
 - [Configurations](http://maven.apache.org/guides/mini/guide-configuring-plugins.html)